 Push back all you want.
 Before you jump down my throat because, “My husband/wife cheated on me and they have to PROVE to me that I can trust them again!!” please know, I’ve been there, too.

-My narcissistic ex cheated on me with a mullet-haired, buck-toothed, bisexual former child actress.
+My ex cheated on me with a mullet-haired, buck-toothed, bisexual former child actress.
 (I giggle each time I use what’s become one of my literary devices – lemons –> lemonade.)
 The betrayal was awful and I understand the compulsion to have access to texts and email.
 Really, I do, but it isn’t healthy.

 It comes down to how you want to live your life.
 This goes for relationships in which there’s been no infidelity as well.
 If you don’t trust your partner or your partner doesn’t trust you to the point phones and computers are expected to have an all-access pass, you don’t have much of a relationship.
 Especially if these demands are coupled with unfounded accusations of cheating or perceived abandonment.
 “I know you’re going to break up with me!!!
 You and your friends are discussing it!!!
 Oh no?
 Then let me see your phone!!!”

-When I got together with my ex, I knew he’d cheated on his first wife multiple times (the usual excuses narcs make for infidelity that blame their partners for their behavior).
+When I got together with the ex, I knew he’d cheated on his first wife multiple times.
 How did I know?
 He admitted it.
-Yes, the signs were there at the very beginning and I ignored them.
-He traveled a lot for business and it really worried me he’d cheat on me, too.
+It was the usual excuses narcs make for infidelity by blaming their partners for their behavior.
+It was an obvious red flag that I ignored them.
+He traveled a lot for business and I worried me he’d cheat on me, too.
 I tortured myself with those fears the first 4 weeks we lived together.
 The anxiety and suspicion felt awful.

 I didn’t want to live like that, so made the decision to trust and could breathe again.
 The other choice I gave myself then was to end it if I couldn’t trust him.
 I chose to trust and stayed.
 In hindsight, it was obviously the wrong decision.